Gazler/githug/README.md

  * cd "yourlevel"
  * git init
  * some git stuff
- * **important** rename ".git" to ".gitscrub" so it does not get treated as a submodule
+ * **important** rename ".git" to ".githug" so it does not get treated as a submodule
  * cd "../"
  * git add "yourlevel"